firefly-cpp/AST-Monitor/README.md

 ---

 ### Interactive map: Embark on a Visual Journey 🗺️🚀

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/73126820/179205118-19cbb6e2-f410-4371-a762-c4c77344ab24.png" alt="AST-Map">
 </p>
-As you navigate uncharted territories, this map reveals your precise location in real-time.   🌍🚴‍♂️🗺️
+As you navigate uncharted territories, this map reveals your precise location in real-time.
+And allows you to track your progress on the route in real time.   🌍🚴‍♂️🗺️

-Note: The position is currently hardcoded and does not respond according to GPS data.

 ---

 ### Interval training data: Unleash Your Inner Athlete 🏃‍♀️💪

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/73126820/179205160-edce581c-1ea8-4287-a795-7d05fb7c8ddc.png" alt="AST-Intervals">
 </p>